zcash/zips/drafts/bitcartel-nu0-network-handshake/draft.rst

 The key words "MUST", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_

+The terms "branch" and "network upgrade" in this document are to be interpreted as described in ZIP 200. [#zip-0200]_

 The terms below are to be interpreted as follows:

-Branch
-  A chain of blocks with common consensus rules, where the first block in the chain is either the genesis block, or the child of a parent block created under an older set of consensus rules (i.e. the parent block is a member of a different branch).
-By definition, every block belongs to at most one branch.

-Hard fork
-  The creation of a new branch by a change in the consensus rules of the network.
-Nodes that do not recognize the new rules will continue to follow the old branch.

-Network upgrade
-  An intentional hard fork undertaken by the community in order to improve the network.

 Overwinter
-  Code-name for the first ZCash network upgrade, also known as Network Upgrade Zero.
+  Code-name for the first Zcash network upgrade, also known as Network Upgrade Zero.

 Abstract